bramtayl/Justly/README.md

 ### Controls

-You can edit the starting key, starting volume, starting tempo, and starting instrument using the controls at the top.
-There is also a playback volume slider, which you can use to change the playback volume, but not the volume level of the song.
+You can edit the starting instrument, starting key, starting volume, and starting tempo using the controls on the right.
+There is also a playback volume slider, which you can use to change the playback volume, but not the volume level of the song itself.

 ### Chords editor

 Cells with their default value have gray text, and cells with a non-default value have black text.
 Double click on a cell to edit it.
 If you double click on an interval, you can edit the numerator, octave, or octave of that interval.
+You can select a single cell by clicking on it.
+You can select a whole row by clicking the symbol on the far left of the row.
-You can select a contiguous group of chords, or a contiguous group of notes, but not a combination of chords and notes.
+You can select a contiguous group of chord rows, or a contiguous group of note rows, but not a combination of chords and notes.
 What you have selected can affect which actions are available.
-For example, you can only insert a note into a chord if you have selected exactly one chord.
+For example, you can only insert a note into a chord if you have selected exactly one chord row.

 ### Menus